apotheon/q/README.md

     make help

-Changing the name of the binary from `q` to whatever you like shouldn't break anything, though output will still refer to the program as `q`.
-The name `q` is nice and short, so I like it, but I'll probably make it possible to use whatever name you want to give the binary in help output and so on later.
+Changing the name of the binary from `q` to whatever you like shouldn't break anything.
+The name `q` is nice and short, so I like it, but I'll probably make it possible to use whatever name you want to give the binary with the standard make targets for building, later.

 ## How can I contribute?